 Bare Metal Development involves writing firmware directly for hardware without using an underlying operating system.

-• Best for: Simple or time-sensitive tasks like small embedded systems.
+- Best for: Basic or time sensitive applications such as small embedded systems.

 2. RTOS-Based Development: